hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 ![alt text](/images/flow-graph.png)

-Additionally, the `bk` folder contains malicious files that are created in every directory on the server.
+Additionally, the <b>`bk`</b> folder contains malicious files that are created in every directory on the server.
 These files have been identified as part of the infection, leading to the creation of over 4,000 malicious files across the system

 ![alt text](/images/infected-files.png)